Arapaho, Oklahoma: Public education

 The public education system of the town is combined with that of nearby Butler.
-The Arapaho-Butler Public School System operates an elementary school (pre K-6th grade) and a high school (7th-12th grade).
+The Arapaho-Butler Public School District operates an elementary school (pre K-6th grade) and a high school (7th-12th grade).
 Both schools are located in Arapaho, adjacent to each other on north 12th Avenue.
 The two schools had a combined enrollment of 280 in 2000.